ian-lau/dragonmetrics-api/README.md

 ## Auto Tagger
 Automatically create a pre-defined number of tags for keywords based on word frequencies

+## Auto Translator
+Automatically create translations for keywords in a campaign using googletrans

 ## Bulk Create Campaigns
 Read CSV template and create campaigns in bulk